Traditional North East England Food & Classic Geordie Dishes

 Lardy cake

-Lardy cake is another spiced tea bread which is enriched with lard for a delicous sweet treat.
-It is full of calories so should be eaten on special occasions, but it is so worth it.
+Lardy cake is another spiced tea bread which is enriched with lard for a delicious sweet treat.
+It is full of calories, so it should be eaten on special occasions, but it is so worth it.

 Lardy Cake